Tanner-Davison/Numeric-Vector-Processor_by_Tanner_Davison/README.md

-## **Numeric-Vector-Processor**
+## **Numeric Vector Processor**
 by: Tanner Davison
 ### Description
-**Vector-Math-Utility** is a C++ project focused on performing various mathematical operations on vectors of numerical data.
+**Numeric Vector Processor** is a C++ project focused on performing various mathematical operations on vectors of numerical data.
 The project includes functions for adding two vectors element-wise, calculating the percentage of each element relative to the maximum value in the vector, and reading and displaying vector contents.

 ### Features
 - **Element-Wise Addition**: Adds two vectors element by element and returns the result as a new vector.